TABLE OF CONTENTS

 Step 7: Confirming your schedule

-Class number - You will add classes by the class number.
 The class number is a unique five-digit number that identifies a particular course section.
-This number must be entered to enroll in a course.
-You can type it in or use the search feature to select the class number of the course you wish to add.
+This number can be entered in MyMadison to enroll in a course.

-Repeating Courses - A student may repeat any of the courses that he or she has taken at JMU except courses originally taken and passed on a credit/no credit basis.
+A student may repeat any of the courses that he or she has taken during undergraduate enrollment at JMU except courses originally taken and passed on a credit/no credit basis.
 All grades will be included when calculating the student's grade point average.
 There are, however, certain exceptions to this rule.

 Students may elect to repeat up to two courses during their enrollment at JMU on a "repeat forgiveness" basis.
 As a result of the "repeat forgiveness" option, the university will exclude the previous grade and credit hours earned for the repeated course when it calculates the student's cumulative GPA and earned credit hours total, regardless of whether the previous grade was higher or lower than the repeat attempt.
 Both grades will appear on the transcript.
 The student must either declare the "repeat forgiveness" option at registration or complete the appropriate adjustment form prior to the end of the course adjustment period.
 A student may not exercise the repeat/forgiveness option for courses in which that student was assigned a grade as a result of an Honor Code violation.
 Courses taught on a topic basis are repeatable; however, these courses may only be designated with a repeat credit or repeat/forgiveness credit option if both course attempts have the same topic (i.e. a second attempt of the course GHUM 200 “Western Classics” may only be assigned as a repeat credit or repeat/forgiveness credit if the original attempt of GHUM 200 was taken with the topic “Western Classics”).